PostgREST/postgrest-docs/how-tos/providing-images-for-img.rst

        proxy_http_version 1.1;
        proxy_pass http://localhost:3000/;
      }

-As you can see, we only explain the :code:`files` location.
-The reasoning for the rest of the recipe can be found `elsewhere <../admin.html>`_.

 With this setup, we can request the cat image at :code:`localhost/files/42/cats.jpeg` without setting any headers.
 In fact, you can replace :code:`cats.jpeg` with any other filename or simply omit it.